-The workshop topics included district computer planning, planning for in-service training, classroom computer use, LOGO in the classroom, Visicalc[TM] for administrators and courseware development.
+The workshop topics included district computer planning, planning for in-service training, classroom computer use, LOGO in the classroom, Visicale $^{\mathsf{TM}}$ for administrators and courseware development.

-I attended the workshop on designing and developing courseware, which lasted for two half-days, and involved a mixture of classroom and lab sessions.
-The classroom sessions dealt with the MECC process of courseware development their final product consists of a instructional programs accompanying support materials.
-The process consists of two stages: the instructional design and the subsequent product The design process involves development. choosing the subject matter, specifying objectives and deciding on the appropriateness of the project for microcomputer use.
-A specification is fication is produced and The development process takes implemented. into account instructional considerations, such as student interaction with the software, and programming considerations, such as screen layout, use of text, graphics, sound, and student input processing.
+I attended the workshop on designing and $% \left(1\right) =\left(1\right) \left(1\right$ developing courseware, which lasted for two half-days, and involved a mixture of classroom and lab sessions.
+The classroom sessions dealt with the MECC process of courseware development their final product consists of a instructional of programs accompanying support materials.
+The process consists of two stages: the instructional design and the subsequent development.
+The design process involves choosing the subject matter, specifying objectives and deciding on the appropriateness of the project for microcomputer use.
+A specification is produced The development process takes implemented. into account instructional considerations, such as student interaction with the software, and programming considerations, such as screen layout, use of text, graphics, sound, and student input processing.
 The product must then be debugged, and go through an extensive review and modification process before it is considered finished.
 In the lab sessions of the workshop, we were able to review some courseware, according to suggested criteria, and to use several programming utilities, including the Koala Pad.
 I was very impressed both with the standard of the workshop, and the fascinating glimpse behind the scenes at MECC which it afforded.

-main conference consisted of over 120 meral sessions.
+The main conference consisted of over 120 general sessions.
 These ran hourly, usually 12 or more concurrently!
-The general areas covered included planning for computers, problem solving with computers, use of computers in almost every subject imaginable, use of computers from the elementary level to higher education and use computers in school and classroom management.
+The general areas covered included planning for computers, problem solving with computers, use of computers in almost every subject area imaginable, use of computers from the elementary level to higher education and use of computers in school and classroom management.

-Presenters included state and nationally the educational recognised experts in computing field.
+Presenters included state and nationally recognised experts in the educational computing field.
 It was quite a challenge to choose between the generally excellent quality, competing sessions.